cmayor314/node-red-subflows-FFT-dashboard_ui/README.md

 ## Sample Size

   Select from various Power-of-2 buffer sizes (this is a requirement for the used FFT algorithm).
-  The smallest size buffer is 2 (2^0), and the largest buffer currently programmed is 524288 (2^19), but there is no reason it cannot be expanded if your CPU power is capable. (see FFT Calculation Time)
+  The smallest size buffer is 2 (2^1), and the largest buffer currently programmed is 524288 (2^19), but there is no reason the buffer cannot be expanded if your CPU power is capable. (see FFT Calculation Time)

 ## FFT Magnitudes Graph

-  Live graph displays the magnitudes from the FFT calculation, starting with a0, followed by all the frequency bins.
-If a0 is not included in the graph (as per the switch), a0 is shown as a zero quantity.
+  A live graph displays the magnitudes from the FFT calculation, starting with a0, followed by all the frequency bins.
+If a0 is not included in the graph (as per the ui switch), a0 is shown as a zero quantity.
 The number of frequncies shown can be selected, below.

-  The graph is **not** accurate until the FFT Buffer is Filled.
-If you are into the Fourier Series, the look of the magnitude and the phase graphs is due to the zero-padding.
+  The graphs are **not** accurate until the FFT Buffer is Filled.
+If you are into the Fourier Series, the look of the magnitude and the phase graphs is the effect of the zero-padding.

 ## Include a0 switch

-  The a0 value might dwarf all the other values when in linear magnitude mode.
+  The a0 magnitude might dwarf all the other magnitudes when in linear magnitude mode.
-  This switch allows you to include or exclude a0 from the live graph.
+  This switch allows you to include or exclude a0 from the live graph so you can see the other magnitudes as well.  (like a switchable DC/AC input coupling on an oscilloscope)

 ## Display Magnitudes as linear/log (dB<units>)

   Choose to see magnitudes in linear format, or logarithmic.
-  (the logarithmic units are deciBels of the input data units) Log(magnitude) mode looks pretty crappy, I gotta say.
+  (the logarithmic units are deciBels of the input data units)

+  Log(magnitude) mode looks pretty crappy, I gotta say, but is still accurate.
+  I haven't bothered to improve the look of it.

 ## Pause/Run